harishh1906/Self-Hosted-LLM/README.md

 > **A fully self-hosted, on-premises AI engine that analyzes security findings from vulnerability scanners and generates structured advisory reports — all without sending data to any cloud AI provider.**

-VirtueThreatX takes raw security findings from scanners (Burp Suite, Nessus, OWASP ZAP, etc.) and uses a **local LLM (Phi-3 Mini via Ollama)** to generate:
+AI takes raw security findings from scanners (Burp Suite, Nessus, OWASP ZAP, etc.) and uses a **local LLM (Phi-3 Mini via Ollama)** to generate:

 - 📊 **Risk Summary** — plain-language explanation of the threat
 - 💥 **Business Impact** — financial / reputational consequences